projectnessie/iceberg-catalog-migrator/README.md

 Users can provide the selective list of identifiers to migrate using any of these 3 options `--identifiers`, `--identifiers-from-file`, `--identifier-regex` and it can be used along with the dry-run option too.

-Sample input: (only register tables that starts with "foo.")
+Sample input: (only migrate tables that starts with "foo.")
 ```shell
 java -jar iceberg-catalog-migrator-cli-0.2.0.jar migrate \
 --source-catalog-type HIVE \